fuseml/docs/docs/quickstart.md

 It is also necessary that your cluster setup includes a storage class marked as default.

 **IMPORTANT**: if you're installing a Rancher K3s cluster, it's recommended to skip installing the default Traefik ingress controller.
-The FuseML installer deploys Istio as a component and Istio is also required by some of the 3rd party tools that FuseML is integrated with (e.g. KNative, KFServing).
+The FuseML installer deploys Istio as a component and Istio is also required by some of the 3rd party tools that FuseML is integrated with (e.g. Knative, KServe).

 Additional software requirements:

-* *helm*: install the package provided by your OS, or check [upstream installation guide](https://helm.sh/docs/intro/install/)
+- _helm_: install the package provided by your OS, or check [upstream installation guide](https://helm.sh/docs/intro/install/)

-* *kubectl*: install the package provided by your OS, or check [upstream installation guide](https://kubernetes.io/docs/tasks/tools/#kubectl)
+- _kubectl_: install the package provided by your OS, or check [upstream installation guide](https://kubernetes.io/docs/tasks/tools/#kubectl)

 ### 2. Download and install the fuseml-installer